 I was quite surprised when I examined the list.
 I knew different countries had different inclinations for buying software online, but the difference is staggering.
-Per 1000 website visitors, A+ group (Luxembourg, New Zealand, etc.) produced 9.14 new customers, while F group (Philippines, India, etc.) produced only 0.19 new customers.
+Per 1000 website visitors, the A+ group (Luxembourg, New Zealand, etc.) produced 9.14 new customers, while the F group (Philippines, India, etc.) produced only 0.19 new customers.
 The difference between the top and bottom group is 48 times, almost two orders of magnitude.
 Let’s take a look at each of the groups.

 Group A+ contains only four countries:

 A few things to notice.